Use these tricks to get mortgage lenders to compete

 “It’s true whether you end up playing lenders off one another in negotiations or simply choosing the best offer provided to you.”

-Believe it or not, it’s even possible to pit lenders against one another and get a lower rate.
+Believe it or not, it’s even possible to pit mortgage brokers and lenders against one another and get the best mortgage rate.

-“If you have two or more lenders battling it out for your business, one will almost always be willing to make less money than the others.” –Grant Moon, CEO, Home Captain
+“If you have two or more lenders battling it out for your business, one will almost always be willing to make less money than the others.” —Grant Moon, CEO, Home Captan

 “Lenders compete by offering different rates and fees,” says Grant Moon, CEO of Home Captain.